Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 There are three formats that we use

-- Informal with EAs only​
+- Informal with EAs only​ (these can be quite quick)
 - More formal with key stakeholders and EAs​
 - Multiple stakeholder meetings followed by a joint playback​

 - the workshop may be held as one intensive session or a series of shorter sessions over several days
-- the facilitator shoudl consider giving the participants breaks after each section
+- the facilitator should consider giving the participants breaks after each section

 ---